 Trent gives God all the glory for his ability to overcome his past and hopes to lead others to the only true healer.

-He is hoping to appear that someone else is writing this bio so please excuse his insistence on writing in third person.
+He is hoping it appears that someone else is writing this bio so please excuse his insistence on writing in third person.

 Robbie Seay Band has been a band for over a decade, spending most of those years with EMI Music.
 2012 marked the release of their independent project “Rich & Poor”.